 See course descriptions for P, E, D, and C designations.
 Please note that one course taken in the Colby English Department may fulfill up to two distribution requirements.

-Majors from the Classes of 2018 and 2019 may elect to fulfill the prior requirements for the English and English/creative writing majors described in earlier catalogues.
+Majors from the Class of 2019 may elect to fulfill the prior requirements for the English and English/creative writing majors described in earlier catalogues.